-Greens and Whole Food Powders, Pills and Drinks Review
+Greens and Whole Food Powders and Capsules

 Sections: Jump to a section by clicking on its name.

 - Do they help?
-Greens and whole foods powders contain a variety nutrients such as carotenoids, antioxidants, amino acids, enzymes, nucleic acids, fiber, vitamins and minerals from plants which may have some healthful benefits.
+Greens and whole food powders contain a variety of nutrients such as carotenoids, antioxidants, amino acids, enzymes, nucleic acids, fiber, vitamins and minerals from plants which may have some healthful benefits.
 Chlorella, an ingredient found in some greens products, may help to lower triglycerides and total cholesterol.
 However, these products should not be considered a substitute for a healthy diet rich in fruits and vegetables.
-Also, be aware that claims of antioxidant activity and "alkalinizing" effects do not necessarily translate into proven health benefits (See "What They Do").
+Also, be aware that claims of antioxidant activity and "alkalinizing" effects do not necessarily translate into proven health benefits (see "What They Do").

 - How to Use?
 Products sold as powders are typically mixed with water or other liquids.
 Although many greens products contain a long list of ingredients, specific amounts for each ingredient are not always provided.
-If you are looking for a particular active ingredient, such as CoQ10 or probiotics, and the amount is not listed, you may want to consider getting it from a separate product.
-(See What to Consider When Using).
+If you are looking for a particular active ingredient, such as CoQ10 or probiotics, and the amount is not listed, you may want to consider getting it from a separate supplement (see What to Consider When Using).

 - Cautions: Greens products should not be considered a substitute for a healthy diet rich in fruits and vegetables.
 While most of the food ingredients in greens products are generally safe, some may contain herbal extracts, vitamins and minerals, and other ingredients that could potentially cause unexpected side-effects and/or interact with other nutrients and drugs.
-Other common greens ingredients have been reported to cause side effects: chlorella may cause gastrointestinal side effects such as diarrhea or constipation, and allergic reactions and other adverse events have been associated with the use of Spirulina.
-(See Concerns and Cautions).
+Other common greens ingredients have been reported to cause side effects: chlorella may cause gastrointestinal side effects such as diarrhea or constipation, and allergic reactions and other adverse events have been associated with the use of Spirulina (see Concerns and Cautions).

 What They Are:

 The main ingredients in most foods and supplements marketed as containing "greens" are typically the chlorophyll-containing leaves or the sprouts of alfalfa, barley, and wheat (including Kamut, a trademarked wheat), sprouted grains, and various forms of algae (spirulina, chlorella, and kelp).
-Additional ingredients often include "whole foods" such as vegetables and fruits (as well as their extracts), whole herbs and herbal extracts, probiotics, and enzymes.
+Additional ingredients often include "whole foods" such as vegetables and fruits (as well as their extracts), whole herbs and herbal extracts, probiotics, mushrooms, and enzymes.

-Greens and whole foods powders became popular as consumers became concerned about increasing their daily intake of fruits and vegetables.
+Greens and whole food powders became popular as consumers became concerned about increasing their daily intake of fruits and vegetables.
 There are now many powdered green drinks on the market — each claiming to provide the nutritional benefits of the whole, unprocessed green plants and vegetables that are often lacking in our diets.

 The ingredients in these products contain many different biologically active components including carotenoids, antioxidants, amino acids, enzymes, protein, nucleic acids, fiber, vitamins, minerals, and various other phytonutrients.
 An increasing number also include probiotic organisms and prebiotics.
 The products tend to be high in fiber, low in sodium, and typically have no cholesterol — all desirable features.
 They are also generally low in fats, particularly saturated fats, and normally do not contain any hydrogenated ("trans") fats.
 Usually half or more of the weight of the powder is carbohydrate (of which about half is dietary fiber and a quarter is sugar).

-Unlike protein powders and meal replacement powders and drinks, most greens/whole foods powders provide little protein (generally only 1 or 2 two grams per serving) and serving sizes are typically smaller (only about 8 grams versus about 25 grams for protein powders).
+Unlike protein powders and meal replacement powders and drinks, most greens/whole food powders provide little protein (generally only 1 or 2 grams per serving) and serving sizes are typically smaller (only about 8 grams versus about 25 grams for protein powders).
 Due to modest serving sizes and lack of fat, the "greens" products usually contain only a small number of calories per serving — about 10 to 30 calories — the exception being products with larger serving sizes, such as those with added protein.

 What They Do:

-The popularity of these products is based on the belief that powders made from "whole foods" or "greens" are an easy alternative to eating vegetables and fruits on a daily basis and that they may help increase energy levels, detoxify the body, improve digestion, alkalinize the body, and provide antioxidants to improve overall health and well-being.
+The popularity of these products is based on the belief that powders made from "whole food" or "greens" are an easy alternative to eating vegetables and fruits on a daily basis and that they may help increase energy levels, detoxify the body, improve digestion, alkalinize the body, and provide antioxidants to improve overall health and well-being.
 While they may provide some benefits, they should not be considered a replacement for a healthy diet rich in fruits and vegetables.
 Dried, powdered, and/or processed fruits and vegetables do not contain the full breadth of nutrients and chemical compounds (fiber, volatile oils, etc.) found in fresh fruits and vegetables.
 The Centers for Disease Control (CDC) recommends about 2 to 4 cups of vegetables and fruits per day for optimal health.
-To find out how much the CDC recommends for you (based on age, gender and activity level) go to http://www.fruitsandveggiesmatter.gov/form.html.
+To find out how much the CDC recommends for you (based on age, gender and activity level).

 Chlorella and spirulina -- Cholesterol-lowerers?

 A study among non-obese and obese men and women in Korea found that 8 grams of spirulina consumed daily for four months significantly reduced total cholesterol (from an average of 191 mg/dl to 170 mg/dl) and LDL cholesterol (from an average of 120 mg/dl to 109 mg/dl), but only among those who were not obese (Park, Nutr Res Pract 2016).
 However, HDL and triglycerides were not significantly affected, nor was the LDL/HDL ratio.
-The researchers speculated that the obese men and women may need a higher dose in order to have a similar effect.
+The researchers speculated that obese men and women may need a higher dose in order to have a similar effect.
 The study was partially funded by Earth Spirulina Co. of Korea, which provided the product.

 Juice Plus+: Anti-Inflammatory Effect?